Prince Nikita Alexandrovich of Russia: Exile

 In exile, Nikita Alexandrovich was an active in the monarchist movement.
 He was a member of the oldest monarchist organization, the Supreme Monarchist Council.
 He was particularly involved during the 1920s and 1930s.

-At the outbreak World War II, Prince Nikita was living in Paris with his family.
+At the outbreak of World War II, Prince Nikita was living in Paris with his family.
 Unable to return to London, they moved to Rome and later to Czechoslovakia.
 As the Red Army advanced on the Eastern Front, fearing to end up in Soviet-occupied territory, the family moved back to Paris.
-When the war ended, they emigrated to the United States in 1946 settling in Monterey, California where Prince Nikita Alexandrovich taught Russian in army units.
+When the war ended, they emigrated to the United States in 1946, settling in Monterey, California where Prince Nikita Alexandrovich taught Russian in army units.
 He later moved to New York City, working in banks and offices.
 In 1969, Prince Nikita Alexandrovich publicly dismissed Grand Duke Vladimir Kirillovich's claims to Grand Ducal status.

 Throughout his life, Prince Nikita Aleksandrovich did not adopt any nationality, he decided to remain only Russian.

 In the early 1970s, Prince Nikita Alexandrovich and his wife returned to France.
 He died in 1974 in Cannes.
 He had wished to be buried in Ai-Todor in Crimea, but was buried in Roquebrune-Cap-Martin, next to his parents.